playerla/flask-socketio-lit-html/docs/source/introduction.rst

 Update html on server side data changes
 ---------------------------------------
-A socketio message is send by the server to the component JS module after a POST request completes.
-It contains the new or updated index.
-Its name is cls+'update' where cls is your python component class.
-For example it could be `Userupdate`.
-Then the component updates itself.
+A socketio message is sent by the server to the component JS module after a POST request completes.
+Something like `<class '__main__.User'>update`: name is cls+'update' where cls is your python component class.
+The message is the new or updated index, then the component updates itself with a GET call.